jsorrell/tetris-friends-ai/README.md

-tetris-friends-reader
+TetrisFriendsAI
 =====================

-Reads information on Tetris Friends arena
+AI for Tetris Friends arena

 NOT INTENDED FOR ANY USE VIOLATING THE TETRIS FRIENDS ACCEPTABLE USAGE POLICY